Part-time jobs could fix India's farming crisis - analysts

 “There is a strong case for part-time farming: when opportunities arise elsewhere, they must go there.
 And when there are new opportunities on the farm, they can return there,” said Michael Lipton, a development economist.

-“That is what makes most sense, rather than have the farmer tied to his land all the time,” the professor from Britain’s University of Sussex told the Thomson Reuters Foundation on a visit to the southern Indian city of Hyderabad.
+“That is what makes most sense, rather than have the farmer tied to his land all the time,” the professor from Britain’s University of Sussex told the Thomson Reuters Foundation on a visit to Hyderabad.

 Over the past decade, tens of thousands of farmers have killed themselves across India, with debt or bankruptcy cited as the main reason.